JetBrains/kotlin/DEBUGGING.md

 ### Producing binaries with debug info with Kotlin/Native compiler

-To produce binaries with the Kotlin/Native compiler it's sufficient to use ``-g`` option on the command line.<br/>
+To produce binaries with the Kotlin/Native compiler it's sufficient to use the ``-g`` option on the command line.<br/>
 _Example:_

 ```
 0:b-debugger-fixes:minamoto@unit-703(0)# cat - > hello.kt
 fun main(args: Array<String>) {
   println("Hello world");
-  println("I need your clothes, boots and your motocycle");
+  println("I need your clothes, your boots, and your motocycle");
 }
 0:b-debugger-fixes:minamoto@unit-703(0)# dist/bin/konanc -g hello.kt -o terminator.kexe
 KtFile: hello.kt